DaniilKimlb/pocketnet-proxy-api/README.md

       .getuserprofile({ address: 'userAddress', shortForm: 'yes' })
       .then(response => console.log('User Profile:', response))
       .catch(error => console.error('Failed to fetch user profile:', error))

+    // Example of using a wallet method proxyInstance.wallet
+      .sendwithprivatekey({ address: 'recipientAddress', amount: 1000, key: 'privateKeyString' }) .then(txResult => console.log('Transaction sent:', txResult))
+      .catch(error => console.error('Failed to send funds:', error))
   })
   .catch((error) => {
     console.error('Failed to initialize PocketNet Proxy:', error) })
 ```

-## Methods
+## RPC Methods

 The PocketNet Proxy API supports a wide range of RPC methods to interact with the network.
-For the complete list of methods, their descriptions, and parameter details, see the [Methods Documentation](./docs/rpc-methods.md).
+For the complete list of methods, their descriptions, and parameter details, see the [RPC Methods Documentation](./docs/rpc-methods.md).

+## Wallet Methods

+In addition to RPC methods, the PocketNet Proxy API provides wallet-related functionality through the `wallet` object.
+These methods allow you to manage transactions and retrieve balance information by using private keys, providing more direct control over your funds:

+For more details on these wallet methods and their responses, refer to the [Wallet Methods Documentation](./docs/wallet-methods.md).

 ## Configuration